boi4/libpfasst-doc/content/libmpidynres/_index.md

 make -C libmpidynres
 ```

-**Important Note: libmpidynres is not compatible with newer MPI implementations due to naming conflicts.
-If you use Open MPI, make sure to use Open MPI version v4.1.5 or below.**

-When compiling **libmpidynres**, the mpi routines are linked together with the C routines into a single shared library at `libmpidynres/build/lib/libmpidynres.so`.
+When compiling **libmpidynres** with the instructions above, the Fortran routines are linked together with the C routines into a single shared library at `libmpidynres/build/lib/libmpidynres.so`.
 Additionally, four Fortran modules are built into `libmpidynres/build/include/` (`mpidynres.mod`, `mpidynres_f08.mod`, `mpidynres_sim.mod`, `mpidynres_f08.mod`).
-These can be installed into the system by running `sudo make libmpidynres install`.
+These can be installed into the system by running `sudo make -C libmpidynres install`.

-### Fortran Extension Documentation

-To support Fortran applications like `LibPFASST`, **libmpidynres** was extended with a Fortran interface.

 To use the **libmpidynres** in Fortran, an application wrapper must be created.
 A typical application wrapper in *Fortran 2008* might look like this: